top of page

 Preparing for Surgery

 Surgery is the most common treatment for papillary thyroid cancer.
 It usually involves removing part or all of the thyroid gland.
 Since the tumor identified via ultrasound was small, both surgeons we consulted with recommended a conservative approach to only remove the right side and sample some lymph nodes around the thyroid to see if they were involved.
-About a month after my official diagnoses I was scheduled for surgery.
+About a month after my official diagnosis, I was scheduled for surgery.
 Your surgeon will also refer you to an endocrinologist (if you don't already have one), who will manage any further thyroid hormone treatment after surgery.

-A friend said this to me and it will stay with me forever, "No matter how big or small the cancer, it's still cancer.
+A friend said this to me, and it will stay with me forever: "No matter how big or small the cancer, it's still cancer.
 It's scary.
 Don't minimize your feelings.
 It's your journey, nobody else's."

 HORMONE HACK!

 • If you can schedule surgery just after your next period, during the follicular phase of your cycle, do it.
 You'll feel so much better.
 Can you imagine PMS on top of surgery recovery?
-No thank you.
+No, thank you!

 Understand Your Surgery Type